nuoyihan/nuoyihan.github.io/_pages/about.md

 ---

 Hi!
 I’m Violet.
-I’m an incoming PhD student advised by [Professor Alexandra Ion](http://alexandraion.com/) in [Interactive Structures Lab](https://interactive-structures.org/), at Carnegie Mellon University’s Human-Computer Interaction Institute.
-I have also worked with [Professor David Lindlbauer](https://www.davidlindlbauer.com/) in Augmented Perception Lab(https://augmented-perception.org/).
+I’m an 1st year PhD student advised by [Professor Alexandra Ion](http://alexandraion.com/) in [Interactive Structures Lab](https://interactive-structures.org/), at Carnegie Mellon University’s Human-Computer Interaction Institute.
+I have also worked with [Professor David Lindlbauer](https://www.davidlindlbauer.com/) in [Augmented Perception Lab](https://augmented-perception.org/).

 I am interested in creating novel interfaces (both digital and physical) and their interactions for everyday users in the near future, going beyond the flat screen.
 I reflect on our daily interactions within the physical and digital domains, to push their boundaries and bring advantages of one into another.